Lakers News: Lonzo Ball Calls Brook Lopez 'One Of The Best Big Men In The League' - Lakers Nation

 When the Los Angeles Lakers acquired Brook Lopez, it was widely seen less for what Lopez brought to the table, and more for all of the cap space the Lakers would be creating by dumping Timofey Mozgov’s salary, or for the team giving up D’Angelo Russell.

 The latter two things are legitimate points of analysis, but Lopez is a lot more than his (still valuable) expiring contract.
-Magic Johnson and Rob Pelinka are happy to remind anyone listening that Lopez is a legit seven-footer that made 134 3-pointers last season, and he’s also a legit seven-footer who can protect the rim on defense and a go-to option in the post on offense.
+Magic Johnson and Rob Pelinka are happy to remind anyone listening that Lopez made 134 3-pointers last season, and he’s also a legit seven-footer who can protect the rim on defense and a go-to option in the post on offense.

 That specific blend of skills is rare, and the Lakers have missed all of them during their three preseason losses so far.